Early Black History in Providence

 Stop into downtown neighborhood eatery Ellie’s for a breakfast of freshly baked breads, quiche, pastries, and more.
 Next, consider taking in a walking tour or exhibition from The Center for Reconciliation.
 This nonprofit organization is dedicated to the work of racial justice and racial reconciliation.
 Located on North Main Street, it offers a wide range of public programs, exhibitions, and workshops about the history and legacies of slavery, the slave trade, and the construction of race and racial identities in New England and America.

 Then make your way into the Stages of Freedom on Westminster Street and peruse its shop and historic exhibits.
 Stages of Freedom provides programming about Black Rhode Island life and culture to a wide audience.
-When you're ready for lunch, head to Yoleni's - part restaurant, part Greek food store, Yoleni’s features handmade pita, authentic Greek yogurt, sandwiches, salads, and more in downtown Providence.
-Or if you fancy a burger, try Harry’s Bar & Burger – located on North Main Street.
-Harry’s is a great spot for a casual lunch and is best known for its sliders.
+When you're ready for lunch, head to The Village and for an authentic Nigerian meal as well as other vegan/vegetarian options.
+Or if you fancy a burger, try Harry’s Bar & Burger.
+Harry’s is a great spot for a casual lunch and is best known for its sliders, extensive craft beer list and boozy milkshakes.

 After lunch, you can check out Craftland.
 Located in downtown Providence, Craftland features a vast and quirky selection of fine crafts and cutting-edge handmade items.
 Next, you can explore the Arcade - flanking downtown’s Westminster and Weybosset streets.
 The Arcade Providence is the oldest indoor mall in the country.
 Now a mix of apartments, condos, and retail, the Arcade is home to New Harvest Coffee & Spirits, Livi’s Pockets, Lovecraft Arts & Sciences Council, and more.